 4. Don’t fall into the TRAP

 Most of the BA with 8+years of experience aren’t able to clear the CBAP in their first attempt.
 Reason – Overconfidence + answering situational scenario-based questions with their real-world experience.
 This will not work in CBAP, IIBA always wants you to choose the best answer to the situation based on the BABOK concepts only.

 Figure out the essence of the question, introspect it with BABOK Knowledge areas, and then eliminate wrong options that are not mentioned in BABOK.

 5. Math-based Questions

-At least 8-10 questions will involve mathematical questions, basic percentage/averages knowledge would suffice.
-More focus should be on TCO, ROI, etc. You can use an online calculator for solving these questions.
+At least 8-10 questions will involve mathematical questions, basic percentage/average knowledge would suffice.
+More focus should be on TCO, ROI, etc. You can use an online calculator for solving these exam questions.

 I hope you found it useful.

 Techcanvass offers IIBA Certification Courses for professionals.
 We are an IIBA endorsed education provider (EEP), iSQI ATP (for Certified Agile Business Analyst Training) as well as an Agile Testing alliance partner for CP-SAT certification training in Selenium.

 You can learn more about the Certified Business Analysis Professional (CBAP) course and improve your BA skills by reading more about it on our blog page.